wajuqi/Bedfast-Lake-Ice-Mapping/README.md

-### This repository contains scripts for bedfast lake ice mapping using Sentinel-1 imagery.
+### This repository contains scripts for bedfast lake ice classification using Sentinel-1 imagery.
+An noval classification algorithm that combines both time series and threshold was used.

 ![alt text](https://github.com/wajuqi/Bedfast-Lake-Ice-Mapping/blob/master/example_result.png)